How to Set the Right Expectations for Your New Dental Patients

 “Human nature is that they want to be right about their judgment, so they’re going to filter their first interaction with you through their first impression,” says Hurley.

-When your marketing — including your website, social media, and dental advertising — sets the expectations for what new dental patients believe about your business, there is a risk of over-hyped marketing setting that bar too high.
+When your marketing — including your website, social media, and dental practice advertising — sets the expectations for what new dental patients believe about your business, there is a risk of over-hyped marketing setting that bar too high.
 A mismatch between a new patient’s first impression and the actual experience can be challenging to overcome.
 That’s why dental consultant Lois Banta strongly believes that proper marketing is essential.

 “The patient’s perception of truth about your office is going to be their truth until you prove otherwise,” explains Banta.
 “So I am a firm believer in making sure the marketing messages are consistent throughout, however that message is delivered.”

 Staying true to who you are and why you do what you do is always the best approach when it comes to marketing to your new dental patients.
 That kind of honest self-promotion also pays off in terms of word of mouth advertising.

 “You have to start thinking about the purest marketing, the dental patient referral,” explains dental practice consultant Penny Reed.
 “That comes from your dental brand and who you are.
 Not who you aspire to be, but who you actually are, what you’re doing, and how clearly that message is conveyed online.
 In other words, how easy is it for new patients to understand who you are, what you do, and I think the real bonus is if you can get them to like you before they even call.”

 Improve the rest of the new dental patient experience